 How Man in the Cloud or MITC attacks Work?

-How Do Firms Protect Them from MITC attacks via Access Control?
+How Do Firms Protect Them from Man in the Cloud Attacks via Access Control?

 One of the best technologies targeting the characteristics of these Man in the Cloud (MITC) attacks are cloud access security broker (CASB) solutions.
 CASBs either deploy inline where they can function as proxies or through APIs where they could monitor traffic to & from cloud platforms.
-Both of these options have their own benefits, but one of the major functions of these products is of monitoring cloud traffic for account anomalies that are say generated by such MITC attacks.
+Both of these options have their benefits, but one of the primary functions of these products is monitoring cloud traffic for account anomalies that are generated by such MITC attacks.